- 2018 Calendar

 Place links on descriptive words or phrases rather than stating "Click Here" or showing a full URL (unless using a vanity URL).

-Read the "Links" section in our Identity Web Content Guidelines for more information.
+Read the "Links" section in our Brand Web Content Guidelines for more information.

 It is not necessary to include "www" in the URL.
 If linking to a UND site and not linking descriptive words, capitalize UND in the URL before the backslash (/).